Ayn-AI/eyn-api-doc/source/index.html.md

 # Quickstart

-TLDR;?
+TL;DR?
 EYN API provides demo files which show how to query the API endpoints.
 This way you can directly see what EYN API has to offer.
 Click <a href="#demos">here</a> to go directly to the demos.

 Got more time?
 Continue exploring the API documentation below.
 In the following, we'll explain every API endpoint, the query and response parameters and give code examples how to query our endpoints and sample responses.
 As mentioned above, we provide demos which you can run to see how to query the endpoints in more detail.
 Any more questions --- let us know at <a href="mailto:developers@eyn.vision">developers@eyn.vision</a>.